odriverobotics/ODrive/docs/troubleshooting.md

 resistance_calib_max_voltage > calibration_current * phase_resistance`.
 ```

-* `ERROR_MODULATION_MAGNITUDE`

-The bus voltage was insufficent to push the requested current through the motor.
-Reduce `motor.config.calibration_current` and/or `motor.config.current_lim`, for errors at calibration-time and closed loop control respectively.

-For gimbal motors, it is recommended to set the calibration_current and current_lim to half your bus voltage, or less.

 * `ERROR_DRV_FAULT = 0x0008`

 The ODrive v3.4 is known to have a hardware issue whereby the motors would stop operating